sui-foundation/sips/sips/verification-api.md

         - **`packageId`**: The package ID where the smart contract is deployed.
         - **`suiCliVersion`**: The version of SUI CLI.
         - **`status`**: Whether it is verified.
-          - VERIFIED_ALREADY: The package has already been verified.
+          - `VERIFIED_ALREADY`: The package has already been verified.
-          - VERIFIED_SAME: Received source code is verified.
+          - `VERIFIED_SAME`: Received source code is verified.
-          - VERIFIED_DIFFERENT: Received source code is different with on-chain bytecode.
+          - `VERIFIED_DIFFERENT`: Received source code is different with on-chain bytecode.
-          - INTERNAL_ERROR: API Server has internal error.
+          - `INTERNAL_ERROR`: API Server has internal error.
-          - INVALID_FILE: The file is not invalid. (ex.
+          - `INVALID_FILE`: The file is not invalid. (ex.
 Move.toml non included)
-        - **`srcUrl`**: If the status is VERIFIED_ALREADY or VERIFIED_SAME, the download url for a zip compressed file of source code or null.
+        - **`srcUrl`**: If the status is `VERIFIED_ALREADY` or `VERIFIED_SAME`, the download URL for a zip compressed file of source code or null.

 ## Rationale
 - REST API
-  1. API does not return source code string but source download url because of API response time.
+  1. API does not return source code string but source download URL because of API response time.
   2. Verification server does not use SUI CLI verify-source command.
 Instead, it builds with SUI CLI version which is included in the API request.
 It compares on-chain bytecode and build artifacts.
 The reason is that this way covers the case that the package address is 0x or published-at is none in Move.toml.
   3. It requires source code storage like AWS S3 because SUI does not store source code in on-chain.
   4. It requires API servers which collect verification requests and query if the package has already been verified.